Part of the Faculty of Religion and Values

 At Milton Primary Academy we believe that the view of every pupil is important to ensure that we provide the best education possible.
 Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the R.E. education that we provide.

-Nancy in Reception said… “I enjoyed making a Christingle orange for Church.”
+Nancy in Year 1 said… “I enjoyed making a Christingle orange for Church.”

-Grace in Reception also said… “I really enjoyed learning about Diwali and putting Mendhi patterns on my hands.”
+Grace in Year 1 also said… “I really enjoyed learning about Diwali and putting Mendhi patterns on my hands.”